 How is consent administered?

-To obtain consent, a fee of £50 per structure is to be paid. when a fully complete application is received, Applications have a statutory 2 month determination period and an application will be granted, denied or granted with conditions.
+To obtain consent, a fee of £50 per structure is to be paid.
+When a fully complete application is received including payment, applications have a statutory 2 month determination period and an application will be granted, denied or granted with conditions.
 A timescale will also be given for the works to take place in.